Kiribati: Sport

 Kiribati has competed at the Commonwealth Games since 1998 and the Summer Olympics since 2004.
 It sent three competitors to its first Olympics, two sprinters and a weightlifter.
-Kiribati won its first ever Commonwealth Games medal at the 2014 Commonwealth Games when weightlifter David Katoatau won Gold in the 105 kg Group.
+Kiribati won its first ever Commonwealth Games medal at the 2014 Commonwealth Games, when weightlifter David Katoatau won Gold in the 105 kg Group.

 Football is the most popular sport.
 Kiribati Islands Football Federation (KIFF) is an associate member of the Oceania Football Confederation, but not of world-governing body FIFA.
 Instead, they are member of ConIFA.
-Kiribati National team has played ten matches, all of which it has lost, and all at the Pacific Games from 1979 to 2011.
+The Kiribati National team has played ten matches, all of which they have lost, and all at the Pacific Games from 1979 to 2011.
 The Kiribati football stadium is Bairiki National Stadium, which has a capacity of 2,500.